adieunix/wiihacks-wiki/wiki/rules/rules.md

    * we have information in the wiki regarding your specific problem and you haven't gone through them yet.
    * searching google/ddg or even in the subreddit can locate a solution that you haven't tried.
    * your main issue is you want someone to do something for you.
+   * your question is covered in our F.A.Q. or recommended guide.

    This list is not exhaustive, but meant to give you examples of what will be removed.
 Keep missing the mark after being given a warning and you'll be given a ban.